wp-plugins/post-profit-stats/readme.txt

 Result: jetpack counted and our plugin did not count
 Note: This seems proper to us.
 Why would you want stats on your logged in users for view counts?
 Another advantage of our plugin.

 Additional Note: Our plugin only multiplies the amount by page views, not by comment counts.
 We just added the comments count as a bonus to see the activity happening per post.
+Comment Counts may become available in the future!

 **DISClAIMER:** SlickRemix **DOES NOT** code for IE. If it works awesome, if not we highly suggest one of the following modern browsers: [Google Chrome](https://www.google.com/intl/en/chrome/browser/), [Safari](http://www.apple.com/safari/) or [Firefox](http://www.mozilla.org/en-US/firefox/).